-The Latin genus name Chenopodium derives from from the words “cheno”, which means goose and “podium”, which means foot, and refers to the resemblance the leaves of some of the Chenopodium spieces have to geese feet.
+The Latin genus name Chenopodium derives from the words “cheno”, which means goose and “podium”, which means foot, and refers to the resemblance the leaves of some of the Chenopodium species have to geese feet.

 The species name album means white and refers to the white hairy coating on the leaves and shoot tips.

 Other Common Names: White goosefoot, fat hen, common pigweed, baconweed, English mercury, mercury goosefoot, smearwort, dirtweed, anserina-branca (Spanish), hélunjóli (Icelandic), Weißer Gänsefuß (German), chenopode blanc (French), meldestokk (Norwegian), svinmålla (Swedish), gåsefod (Danish), jauhosavikka (Finnish), bathua (Hindi).